theirix/apispec-flask-restful/README.rst

 Flask-RESTful plugin.

-Includes a path helper that allows you to pass a Flask-RESTful resource object to `add_path`.
+Includes a path helper that allows you to pass a Flask-RESTful resource object to `path`.

 Inspired by AndrewPashkin/apispec_restful plugin.